 Some national organizations regularly offer valuable training on Section 106 and other historic preservation topics that range from hour-long webinars to day-long or multi-day workshops.
 To explore some of these training opportunities, please consult the websites of the following organizations:

 PLEASE NOTE: If your project represents an “emergency situation” as defined in 36 CFR § 800.12, please request an expedited review by calling our office at 573-751-7858.
-Please also be sure to note the emergency status of your project in the “Project Name” field when completing our Section 106 Project Information form.
+Please also be sure to note the emergency status of your project in the “Project Name” field when completing our Review and Compliance Information form.

-The department has changed all fill-in forms to PDF fill-in.
-You will be able to save and reuse these PDF forms.
-However, you will need Adobe Acrobat Reader 7 or higher to save the PDF fill-in form.
-Also, at this time SHPO does not accept digital signatures.
-If your Acrobat Reader prompts you to use one, we ask that you don't.
+The department uses PDF fillable forms.
+You will be able to save and reuse these forms; however, you will need Adobe Acrobat Reader 7 or higher to save the forms.

 Steps for Submitting Projects to SHPO for Section 106 or 110 Review:

 - Complete SHPO’s Review and Compliance Information Form.
 This form must accompany all Section 106 or 110 submissions.
 Applicants should attempt to complete the form in full, as failure to provide the information requested on the form may result in SHPO requesting more information and, therefore, a delay in your project’s review.